elemental/Elemental/doc/source/core/dist_matrix.rst

       Resize the distributed matrix so that it is :math:`0 \times 0` and free all allocated storage.

-   .. cpp:function:: void MakeTrapezoidal( LeftOrRight side, UpperOrLower uplo, int offset=0 )

-      Explicitly introduce zeroes into the distributed matrix such that it is trapezoidal with respect to the left or right diagonal (as chosen by the ``side`` parameter).
-Whether or not the matrix is lower or upper trapezoidal is determined by the ``shape`` parameter, and the diagonal offset is chosen by the ``offset`` parameter (:math:`0` denotes the main diagonal, :math:`-1` denotes the subdiagonal, and :math:`+1` denotes the superdiagonal).

-   .. cpp:function:: void ScaleTrapezoid( T alpha, LeftOrRight side, UpperOrLower uplo, int offset=0 )

-      Scale the portion of the matrix determined by the above discussion by the scalar :math:`\alpha`.

    .. cpp:function:: void ResizeTo( int height, int width )

       Reconfigure the matrix so that it is `height` :math:`\times` `width`.